co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

   static void foo(){/*....*/}
   ```

   When you include the header in multiple files, linker would copy these variables in every compilation unit, which is wastfu.
-Besides, every copy of every variable is distinct one.
+What's more, every copy of every variable is distinct one.

   > Also, do not define variables within a unnamed namespace in a header, which is as bad as that of internal linkage in a header.
   >